Gigaspaces/xap-docs/site-hugo/content/xap/14.0/dev-java/query-nested-properties.markdown

 - Nested properties' classes should be `Serializable`, otherwise the entry will not be accessible from remote clients.
 - Arrays of primitive types (int, boolean, etc.) are not supported - use the equivalent wrapper type (java.lang.Integer, java.lang.Boolean, etc.) instead.

+- 'IS NULL' and 'IS NOT NULL' are not supported for a property which has @SpaceIndex annotation, e.g. `@SpaceIndex(path = "[*].company")`.
+- 'IS NULL' and 'IS NOT NULL' are not supported for multiple conditions inside parentheses.